Birkenstock Fitting Guide – Find Your Size

 This means that if you get the right size – Birkenstocks can be incredibly comfortable and supportive.
-In the event you pick one thats too big or too small however, you could really regret it.
+In the event you pick one that is too big or too small, however, you could really regret it.

-Stand up with the sandals on, straps fully open if these adjustable, then feel your feet will naturally spread under your bodyweight.
+Stand up with the sandals on, straps fully open if these are adjustable, then feel your feet will naturally spread under your body weight.
 Your foot should feel supported, but be able to move freely.
 Your heel and toes should not overlap or rub up against the firm outer ridge of the footbed.